 Fort Vancouver Regional Library District (FVRL) follows the requirements of RCW 42.56 Public Records, commonly known as the Public Records Act.

-A public record, as defined in the RCW, includes any writing containing information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by any state or local agency regardless of form or characteristics, except as there exempted.
+A public record, as defined in RCW 42.56.010, includes any writing containing information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics except as there exempted.
 The definition of a public record contains three elements, (WAC 44-14-03001):

-RCW 42.56.120 allows for a reasonable charge for printed copies to be imposed for producing copies of public records including the actual costs directly incident to such copying, such as a staff member’s time to copy, time to mail and the postage cost.
-All copies of public records with the exceptions noted above, will incur a charge of 10˘ per page plus the cost of a staff member’s time to reproduce and to mail the copy, and the postage cost.
-Payment must be received prior to producing and/or mailing the information.
+RCW 42.56.120 allows for a reasonable charge for printed copies to be imposed for producing copies of public records including the actual costs directly incident to such copying, including customized service charge when a staff member’s expertise is required to locate and fill the request.
+All copies of public records with the exceptions noted above, will incur a charge of 10¢ per page to reproduce and cover the postage cost, if mailed.
+Information provided electronically will generally be provided without charge.
+Any payment due must be received prior to producing and/or mailing the information.

 Any library record used to maintain control of library materials, or to provide access to information, that discloses or could be used to disclose the identity of a library user or to identify specific library users with specific library materials or information requests, is exempted from public disclosure to protect user privacy by RCW 42.56.